 Making an appeal

-If you wish to appeal and you think you have the grounds as set out above, you must do so by completing the Regulation XVIII Appeal Form (updated 2020).
-Forms should be submitted to the Secretary to the Academic Misconduct Appeals Committee either via email to J.A.Hibbert@lboro.ac.uk or in hard copy to the address provided at the end of the appeal form.
+If you wish to appeal and you think you have grounds to do so as set out above, you must complete the Academic Misconduct Appeal form.
+This should be sent with any supporting evidence to the Secretary to the Academic Misconduct Appeals Committee via email to email@example.com or by post to the address provided at the end of the form.

-Appeals must normally be submitted within 10 working days of the student receiving notification of the decision taken.
-Your completed appeal form should set out the grounds for, and the nature of, the appeal, and you should ensure that you have provided any supporting evidence.
+Appeals must normally be submitted within 10 working days of the date on which the student was informed of the outcome of the academic misconduct meeting.
+Your completed appeal form should explain the grounds for, and the nature of, the appeal, and you should ensure that you have provided any supporting evidence.
 The Secretary to the Academic Misconduct Appeals Committee may request further information or evidence from you before initial consideration is given to your case.